datashaman/opensearch-model/README.md

 The records method returns the real instances of your model, which is useful when you want to access your model methods - at the expense of slowing down your application, of course.

-In most cases, working with results coming from Elasticsearch is sufficient, and much faster.
+In most cases, working with results coming from OpenSearch is sufficient, and much faster.

 When you want to access both the database `records` and search `results`, use the `eachWithHit` (or `mapWithHit`) iterator: